tttmmmyyyy/fixlang/Document.md

 1. State-like monads

-This monad represents an "action" (a computation in an environment).
+This type of monad represents an "action" (a computation in an environment).
 In Fix's standard library, `IO` is state-like monad where `IO a` represents an I/O action that returns a value of type `a`.
 As another example, the following definition

 ```
 type State s a = unbox struct { run : s -> (s, a) }